 The North Pole Limited on the TVR (Chattanooga, TN)

-Looking for a romantic Christmas train experience?
+Looking for a more romantic Christmas train experience?
 Try the Christmas Dinner Train.
 The trip includes a four-course dining experience on board a restored 1924 dining car.
 The excursion trains will depart from Chattanooga’s Grand Junction Station, traveling at a leisurely pace through portions of urban East Chattanooga before reversing direction and returning to Grand Junction.
 The travel time is just right for the complete meal on a vintage dining car.
+Select dates Nov.
+19-Dec.
+27, 2021

 Hiwassee Holiday Train (Delano, TN)

-The Tennessee Valley Railroad Museum is hosting a Hiwassee Holiday Train ride in 2020.
+The Tennessee Valley Railroad Museum is also hosting a Hiwassee Holiday Train ride in 2021, that departs from Delano, TN.

 They’ve got two ticket options (tickets for ages 2 and up).
 The Mistletoe option is $24, and the Holly option is $40.

-Christmas at the Station at the Heart of Dixie Railroad Museum (Calera, AL)
+Christmas at the Station and the North Pole Express at the Heart of Dixie Railroad Museum (Calera, AL)

 The Polar Express on the Branson Scenic Railway (Branson, MO)